 Where to Stay in Prague

-I stayed at the fabulous Post Hostel Prague (full review coming soon), and you can find plenty of hostels in Prague on Hostelworld.
+I stayed at the fabulous Post Hostel Prague (full review of that here), and you can find plenty of hostels in Prague on Hostelworld.
 If you have a bigger budget, then check availability for hotels in Prague Old Town so you are close to the action.

 Have you been to Prague in winter?
 I’d love to hear your recommendations for things to do in Prague in the winter!
 Share your comments below.